Vaping CBD Distillate: A Thinning Agent Free Future

 The Thinning Agent Issue

-While ex-smokers turned vapers may be happy to puff away happy to be reducing their overall risk, the average CBD user does not share the same mindset.
+While ex-smokers turned vapers may be happy to puff away happy to be reducing their overall risk, many CBD users don't share the same mindset.
 Those seeking CBD products are most often health-focused, seeking the therapeutic benefits of consuming hemp oil.
-These users are not looking to add additional health risks to their plate.
+These users are not looking to add additional health risks to their plates.

 A New Approach: Vaping CBD Distillate

-Fortunately, advances in cannabis extraction are creating new purification methods that allow for a new breed of chemical-free CBD vape product.
+Fortunately, advances in cannabis extraction are creating new purification methods that allow for chemical-free CBD vape products.
 Several companies have developed processes for extracting hemp oils down into a pure form that is able to be vaped without the need for artificial thinning agents.